 - Used word-for-word in Doughboys, as Elmer's ineffectual courting of Mary is interrupted by newsboys selling papers announcing American intervention in World War I.

 - He shouts "Check it out!" instead of "Extra!
 Extra!" - but the loud and aggressive Gotham City vendor who sells papers on the bridge overlooking Gotham Plaza in Batman Returns otherwise fits this trope.
 In a neat modern twist, he's hawking tabloid newspapers.

-- The remake of The Wolfman (2010) used it, complete with the classic little Victorian British boy in a cap on the corner of the sidewalk selling newspapers.
+- The Wolfman (2010) used it, complete with the classic little Victorian British boy in a cap on the corner of the sidewalk selling newspapers.

 - The paperboy in The Hudsucker Proxy, saying "The man from Muncie, a Moron after all!
 Read all about it!"

 - The Day the Earth Stood Still (1951), the original version, used it.

 "Extra!
 Extra!
 Read all about it!
 Spaceman still at large.
 Army put in charge!"

 - Reflecting the 1930s period it's set it, The Rocketeer played this straight.